zcattacz/alasql_wiki/Delete.md

 	var numberOfDeletedLines = alasql('DELETE FROM [Table A] WHERE field1 > 10');
 ```

-A `DELETE` statement will return the amount of rows affected by the statment.
+A `DELETE` statement will return the amount of rows deleted by the statment.

 See also: [INSERT](Insert), [UPDATE](Update)